-Alexa Collins & Her Pal Rock Valentine’s Day Lingerie While Holding Suckers And Flaunting Their Derrieres
+Alexa Collins & Her Pal Rock Valentine's Day Lingerie While Holding Suckers And Flaunting Their Derrieres

 Alexa Collins enlisted the help of a friend in her most recent social media share.
 The model and influencer featured the image on her Instagram feed on February 10, just four days before Valentine's Day.

 The model looked ready to celebrate the day of love as she posed against a pink sequined backdrop.
 Alexa turned her figure in profile, popping her booty out to accentuate her curves.
 She held a heart-shaped sucker in one hand and placed the opposite on her knee.
-Her pal, Kailyn Del Los Rios, appeared on the other side of her, striking a similar pose.
+Her pal, Kailyn De Los Rios, appeared on the other side, striking a similar pose.
 The girls both rocked skimpy lingerie that did their figures nothing but favors.

-She styled her long, blond locks with a center part and loose wave that spilled over her shoulders.
-Alexa pulled one side back with a silver clip with the word “LOVE.”
-She added a pair of dangly earrings, a bracelet, and a ring to match.

-Kailyn opted for a pink set that perfectly suited her frame.
-Her bra featured a semi-sheer fabric that exposed teases of her skin underneath.
+Kailyn wore a pink set that perfectly suited her frame.
+Her bra featured a semi-sheer fabric that teased her skin underneath.
 It had thin straps with plastic fasteners to adjust the size.
-She wore matching bottoms with a scanty thong cut that left her peachy posterior in full view.
+She sported matching bottoms with a scanty thong cut that left her peachy posterior in full view.
 Like Alexa, Kailyn wore loose waves in her mane and added a pair of heart-shaped earrings to complete her look.

-In the caption of the post, Alexa revealed that she would be doing a sale for 50% off for new subscribers.
-It has not taken long for her audience to notice, and the post has amassed more than 9,000 likes and 70-plus comments in a matter of hours.
+In the caption, Alexa revealed that she would be doing a 50 percent off sale for new subscribers.
+It didn't take long for her audience to notice, as the post has amassed more than 9,000 likes and 70-plus comments in a matter of hours.

-“Yeeeeee.
+"Yeeeeee.
 You two are sooooo flippin BEAUTIFUL!!!
-One of my faves,” one follower gushed, adding a series of red hearts to the end of their comment.
+One of my faves," one follower gushed, adding a series of red hearts at the end of their comment.

 "Such babes. wow wow," a second social media user complimented.